The Cincinnati Enquirer: Gannett ownership and joint operating agreement

 In January 2004, the Enquirer informed the Post of its intention to let the JOA expire.
 The Post published its final print edition upon the JOA's expiration on December 31, 2007, leaving the Enquirer as the only daily newspaper in Greater Cincinnati and Northern Kentucky.
 Following the Posts closure, the Enquirer made efforts to appeal to The Kentucky Posts former readership, for example referring to the Cincinnati metropolitan area as "Greater Cincinnati and Northern Kentucky" rather than simply "Greater Cincinnati".

 In April 2006, The Enquirer was cited by The Associated Press with the news cooperative's General Excellence Award, naming The Enquirer as the best major daily newspaper in Ohio.
 Earlier that year, parent Gannett Co. named The Enquirer the most improved of the more than 100 newspapers in the chain.

 In December 2010, Callinan left for a professorship at the University of Cincinnati and was succeeded by Carolyn Washburn as editor.

 In October 2012, the online version of the Enquirer went behind a metered paywall.

 In March 2013, Gannett closed its West End printing facility and contracted with The Columbus Dispatch to print the Enquirer in Columbus.
 Shortly after, the Enquirer began publishing in a smaller compact tabloid format.
 Former Post and Enquirer pressman Al Bamberger purchased the former Enquirer facility that June and sold it to Wegman Company, an office furniture installation company.

 Buchanan retired in March 2015.
 Gannett named Rick Green, the editor of The Des Moines Register and a former Enquirer assistant editor, as president and publisher.
 In August 2016, Gannett eliminated the Enquirers Publisher position, transferring Green to the North Jersey Media Group in New Jersey.

+On March 5, 2022, the Enquirer moved to a six-day printing schedule, eliminating its printed Saturday edition.

 The paper's photographic archive, covering the years 1945 to 1995, was donated to the Cincinnati and Hamilton County Public Library in 2023.